gkarisma15/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- item 1 ensure your device has an active internet connection to download OS tickets
+- item 1 Ensure your device has an active internet connection to download OS tickets.
-- item 2 your device must meet the minimum system requirements for OS tickets
+- item 2 Your device must meet the minimum system requirements for OS tickets.
-- Item 3 you should have sufficent storage space to install OS Tickets
+- Item 3 You should have sufficent storage space to install OS Tickets.
-- item 4 A supported web server like Apache or Nginx must be installed on your system
+- item 4 A supported web server like Apache or Nginx must be installed on your system.
-- Item 5 PHP 7.4 or higher and MYSQL 5.6 or higher are required for OS tickets to function properly
+- Item 5 PHP 7.4 or higher and MYSQL 5.6 or higher are required for OS tickets to function properly.

 <h2>Installation Steps</h2>
 "